Updated: Nov 14, 2021

 Chronic underlying bacterial or viral infections and heavy metal toxicities are other possible causes of chronic inflammation.

 Although you can address any of the issues mentioned above effectively with natural remedies, it does require help from a highly qualified holistic health or functional medicine practitioner to do so safely.
 Otherwise you have the potential to "bury" the issue deeper or make yourself sicker.
-The first step is to always address food intolerances.
+The first step is to always address food intolerances and sensitivities.

 3. Use probiotics and / or eat fermented foods